Francis H. Straus Mentorship Award

-In 2016, the Biological Sciences Division received a gift to support the creation of a new faculty award for mentorship.
+In 2016, the Biological Sciences Division received a gift to support a new faculty award for mentorship.
 The Francis H. Straus Mentorship Award honors the memory of Dr. Francis H. Straus II, MD ’57, SM ’64 as a mentor of students, residents, and fellows during his many years as a member of our faculty in the department of Pathology.
+Award recipients, as well as their Departments, receive a cash prize.

-Each year, two awards may be given to BSD faculty: one to a clinical faculty member and one to a non-clinical faculty member (PhD faculty in clinical departments and basic departments).
-Click here for a list of BSD clinical and basic science departments.
+- One non-clinical faculty member (PhD faculty in clinical departments and basic departments).
+Click here for a list of BSD clinical departments.
+Click here for a list of BSD basic science departments.

 - Nominations are accepted from alumni who have either graduated or completed a residency or fellowship program more than three years ago (in this cycle, only those who received a terminal degree from the BSD or completed their training program in 2017 or before can participate).
 This provides an opportunity to reflect back on your time at the University of Chicago and to consider a faculty member who has had a longstanding impact on your career path and served as an important mentor for you.